4.14 Provisions

 Allocation of common costs

-Common allocable costs are allocated to each segment in proportion to the turnover of the segment, except where a more logical allocation is possible.
+Common allocable costs are allocated to each segment on a logical and reasonable basis.

 Unallocated items